The $q$-deformed Calogero's Goldfish Systems

-where we redefine $q\mapsto\frac{1}{q}$, i.e., $q>1$.
 At this stage, we notice that the Lagrangians \eqref{Lqq1} and \eqref{Lqq2} are quite different from \eqref{La3} and \eqref{La4}, respectively.
 We shall see first whether these new Lagrangians satisfy the integrability condition known as the double zero \cite{Mat}, given by \eqref{0^2}, as follows.
 For the $i^\text{th}$-particle, the equation of motion for $t_1$-flow is given by

 and, the second flow is

 Next, we insert them into the closure relation resulting in